tychonievich/cso1-s2022/markdown/lab03-simulator.md

 Each file also has two global values you can access: `R`, an array of 4 register values, and `M`, an array of 256 memory values.

-We also provide a helper function for getting a range of bits from a number.
+We also provide a `get_bits` helper function for getting a range of bits from a number which you may use if you wish.

 :::exercise
 Add code to `execute` (do not edit other parts of the file) to do the following: